khannasahab/beautiful-jekyll/hireme.md

 ---

 {: .box-plain}
-Hello there, If you are looking for an architect OR a consultant, I can surely add value in your project.
-If you have a small to medium sized app, I can develop for you.
-Feel free to drop [email](mailto:{{site.personal_email}}).

 Started my Professional journey in 2010 and fell in love with internet/software there after.
-I consider myself a [Product Engineer](/blogs/software/what-is-product-engineer/).
+I believe in user centric teams and consider myself a [Product Engineer](/blogs/software/what-is-product-engineer/).
+I like reading and writing tech blogs.

 {: .box-plain}
 Core Strength : OOPS, Android & Java, git